WILDERNESS FIRST AID CLASS

 Age Restriction: minimum age is 14

 *Attendees Must Have Current CPR card.
-A CPR recertification course is available on the Friday night directly proceeding the Wilderness First Aid class, which is Sat and Sunday.
+A CPR recertification course is available on the Friday night.
+Additional nominal fee applies.

 Our Wilderness Training Uses a 4-Pronged Approach